ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 - **Query responseObject from statsFilter** : This query JSON node retrieve JSON data from `Parse statsFilter` node.
 - **Process DataCentre Stats** : It is a flow-service which invokes the turbonomic API to retrieve the electricity consumption and perform the data transformations to return the data in the format as needed by Envizi.
 - **Convert JSON to CSV** : This `JSON to CSV` node converts JSON data returned by the flowservice into a CSV file.
-- **Upload CSV to S3 Bucket** :  This aws s3 node uploads the CSV file returned by `Convert JSON to CSV`  node into Envizi S3 bucket which will be further processed by Envizi.
+- **Upload CSV to S3 Bucket** :  This AWS S3 node uploads the CSV file returned by `Convert JSON to CSV`  node into Envizi S3 bucket which will be further processed by Envizi.

 <img src="images/im-29.png">